 One year later, on Feb.
 14, 1988, Marcel Dionne passed Phil Esposito for second place on the league’s all-time goals list.
 He scored career goals 718 and 718, both on the power play, to pass Phil Esposito in the Rangers’ 4-4 tie with the Islanders.

-The game between the Sabres’ 7-4 win over the Penguins, on this date in 1993, had a ton of action.
+The game on this date in 1993 between the Sabres’ 7-4 win over the Penguins had a ton of action.
 Alexander Mogilny scored his 55th and 56th goals of the season to tie the Buffalo franchise record for the most in one season, set by Danny Gare in 1979-80.
 Pat LaFontaine had two goals and an assist to tie Lemieux for the NHL lead in points with 104.
 Also, defenseman Doug Bodger had three assists to reach 300 in his career.

-The Colorado Avalanche won 10th straight home game, on Feb.
+The Colorado Avalanche won their 10th straight home game on Feb.
 14, 2018, behind Semyon Varlamov’s 44-save shutout of the visiting Canadiens.
-The 2-0 victory gave them the franchise’s longest home winning streak since the team relocated to Denver in 1995.
+The 2-0 victory gave them the franchise’s longest home winning streak since it relocated to Denver in 1995.
 They had two such streaks as the Nordiques in 1983-84 and again in 1994-95, their final season in Quebec City.

 Happy Birthday to You